Pertaining to factors or things that are separate and independent from living things; nonliving.

 in tectonic plates, the site at which an oceanic plate is sliding under a continental plate.

-a layer in a large body water, such as a lake, that sharply separates regions differing in temperature, so that the temperature gradient across the layer is abrupt.
+a layer in a large body of water, such as a lake, that sharply separates regions differing in temperature, so that the temperature gradient across the layer is abrupt.

 the outermost shell of the atmosphere, between the mesosphere and outer space, where temperatures increase steadily with altitude.